Nididhyāsana

 Nididhyasana (Sanskrit: निदिध्यासन) is profound and repeated meditation.
-In Advaita Vedanta and Jnana Yoga, it is meditation on the mahavakyas, great Upanishadic statements such as "That art Thou", to realize the identity of Atman and Brahman.
-It is the fourth step in the training of a sisya (disciple), consisting of preparatory practices, listening to the teachings as contained in the sruti, reflection on the teachings, and nididhyasana.
+In Advaita Vedanta and Jnana Yoga, it is meditation on Brahman and contemplation of mahavakyas, great Upanishadic statements such as "That art Thou", to realize the identity of Atman and Brahman.
+In Dvaita Vedanta, Madhva describes nididhyasana as dhyana, or continuous meditation, which follows sravana, and manana and leads to direct realization.
+In Advaita Vedanta, nididhyasana follows preparatory practices, listening to the teachings as contained in the sruti, and reflection on the teachings.

-Four stages of practice
+Preliminary qualifications and stages of practice

-In Advaita Vedanta, Nididhyasana is the final step in the correct understanding of the meaning of the Mahavakyas.
-Classical Advaita Vedanta emphasizes the path of Jnana Yoga, a progression of study and training to attain moksha.
-It consists of four stages: